View on GitHub

 Features

-The GUI features a dark theme, a large score display, and a status area showing the current activity.
+The GUI features a dark theme with a large score display and status indicating the current activity.

 Installation